 Description

-The selection of target species requires a review of disturbance conditions and reference areas, development of a reference model, and consideration of specific objectives, timeframes, budgets, available personnel, stakeholders, equipment, and other resources.
+Planning restoration projects requires review of disturbance conditions and reference areas, development of a reference model, and consideration of specific objectives, timeframes, budgets, available personnel, stakeholders, equipment, plant materials, supplies, and other resources (Figs. 1a and 1b, Gann et al. 2019).
+General and more specific guidelines for planning and conducting restoration are provided by Society for Ecological Restoration standards, guidelines, and principles for and their restoration standards tools.

 References / Additional Information